aksommerville/ra3/README.md

 - - [ ] Solarus, try again.
 - [ ] Prepare collection
 - - [x] Bulk import, include all ROMs, and metadata from ra2 if available.
+- - [ ] Eliminate "-01-01" from pubtimes, there's a ton of them.
 - - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 - - [ ] Selections for each user.
 - - [ ] "Andy's Top Picks".